-Christina Felschen is a photographer and journalist based in New York City.
+Christina Felschen is a photographer and journalist (based in California, 2014-17, and New York City until late 2019).

 Her features tell global stories about human rights, migration and minorities from a local perspective.
 In her portraits she is interested in showing what makes someone special by bringing out their story and character in an instance.
 She mostly works with natural light and tries to become part of the action with her camera.